agektmr/PortableCache/README.md

 ## Declarative APIs
 ### Caching and loading resources

-All you have to do is to replace attributes that indicates URL of the resource to `data-cache-url`.
+All you have to do is to replace URL related attributes (such as `src`, `href`) of the resource to `data-cache-url`.
+Currently, following HTML tags are supported.

 #### script

     <script data-cache-url="js/main.js"></script>

-You can use `async` attribute to indicate that the script can immediately execute.
-Otherwise, scripts will be executed in order. `defer` attribute is not supported (for natural reason).
+Use `async` attribute to execute the script as soon as it gets loaded.
+Otherwise, scripts will be executed in DOM tree order. `defer` attribute is not supported (for natural reason).

     <script data-cache-url="js/main.js" async></script>

-#### link
+#### link[rel="stylesheet"]

     <link rel="stylesheet" data-cache-url="css/style.css">